 Over a period of time, the jawbone associated with missing teeth atrophies or is reabsorbed.
 This often leaves a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.
 In these situations, most patients are not candidates for placement of dental implants.
 Today, we have the ability to grow bone where needed.
 This not only gives us the opportunity to place implants of proper length and width, it also gives us a chance to restore functionality and aesthetic appearance.

 By the age of 18, the average adult has 32 teeth; 16 teeth on the top and 16 teeth on the bottom.
 Each tooth in the mouth has a specific name and function.
 The teeth in the front of the mouth (incisors, canine, and bicuspid teeth) are ideal for grasping and biting food into smaller pieces.
 The back teeth (molar teeth) are used to grind food up into a consistency suitable for swallowing.
-Wisdom teeth are the last teeth to erupt within the mouth.
+The average mouth is made to hold only 28 teeth.

 Dental implants are changing the way people live.
 They are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything, knowing that teeth appear natural and that facial contours will be preserved.
 Patients with dental implants can smile with confidence.
 The implants themselves are tiny titanium posts that are surgically placed into the jawbone where teeth are missing.
 These metal anchors act as tooth root substitutes.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.